gbinside/netrobots/README.md

 BOARD
 =====
 * L'arena è di 1000x1000 basata in 0,0 in basso a sinistra
-* gli angolo si misurano in gradi
+* gli angoli si misurano in gradi

               135    90   45
                   \  |  /